chufucious/chia-farming/README.md

 # chia-farming

-How to set up an RPi with Raspbian headless.
+How I set up a my headless Raspberry Pi 4 "RPi" with Raspbian.

+## Install Raspbian onto RPi
+Link

 ## Set up RPi to connect to wifi